 The motion sensor has a maximum range of 10 metres to the light source when not blocked by walls.
 For reaction to movement, the maximum range is 5 metres and a 120° angle.

 This product is part of our smart home range.
-Connect it, along with other smart products, to DIRIGERA hub and IKEA Home smart app for more features and functions.
+Connect it, along with other smart products, to DIRIGERA hub and IKEA Home smart app for more features and functions, that you can control from anywhere, not just when you're at home.

 This smart product can also be connected to a TRÅDFRI gateway.